cmarkoya/cmarkoya/README.md

 Here's a list of things I keep myself busy with:
 - 🎓 Education: Master of Public Health at Yale University
-- 🌱 I’m currently learning: Python, R, SQL, AWS, Azure, GCP, HTML-CSS
+- 🌱 I’m currently learning everything!
-- ☀️ I'm passionate about: coding, data analytics/data science, and process improvement
+- ☀️ I'm passionate about: data analytics/data science, coding, and process improvement
 - 📫 Where to find me: LinkedIn

 <br>